cea-hpc/modules/doc/source/module.rst

 |bold modulefilesdir|

  The directory for system-wide *modulefiles*.
-The location of the directory can be changed using the **MODULEPATH** environment variable as described above.
+The location of the directory can be changed using the :envvar:`MODULEPATH` environment variable as described above.

 |bold libexecdir|\ **/modulecmd.tcl**